danielaparker/jsoncons/doc/ref/jmespath/jmespath.md

 The jmespath extension implements [JMESPath](https://jmespath.org/).
 JMESPath is a query language for transforming JSON documents into other JSON documents.
+It's supported in both the AWS and Azure CLI and has libraries available in a number of languages.

 ### Classes
 <table border="0">